Serena Williams into US Open semifinals, closer to 24th Slam

 In contrast, Pironkova began to have more trouble on the longer points that she dominated early; she won the first half-dozen that lasted 10 strokes or more before Williams found more success.

-And after compiling only five unforced errors in the first set, Pironkova had 21 over the last two.
+But after compiling only five unforced errors in the first set, Pironkova had 21 over the last two.

 Williams, in contrast, made 11 in the first set, just 13 the rest of the way.

+“Definitely, the first set, I think I was in control of the match.
+I was doing all kinds of shots, and everything went … my way,” Pironkova said.
+“But, you know, I was expecting (that) it’s not going to last forever.”

 Follow Howard Fendrich on Twitter at https://twitter.com/HowardFendrich